liuhauyao/key-core/PRIVACY_POLICY.md

 The application requires the following permissions to provide core functionality:

 - **Documents Folder Access**: Used to select configuration directory
-- **Downloads Folder Access**: Used to select configuration directory
+- **User-selected File Access**: Used for importing/exporting configuration files when you explicitly choose them
 - **Network Access** (Optional): Used to check for configuration updates.
 You can disable this feature at any time.

 #### Data Usage